SlicerDicer/SaltThings/README.md

    ip address will be 192.168.1.61 and 192.168.62

    Saltstack Returner

+   dhparams implemented in module and state.
+   Currently only working on FreeBSD

    Working towards fully functional returner for Telegram.

+## dhparams the state example

+    all_the_dh_params:
+        dhparam.create:
+            location: /path/to/dhparams.pem
+            bits: 2048

 ## Installing the states/module in files.